 Part Two of Developed Design

 Often its quite a hard ask to choose everything that goes into a project in one go.
-Sometimes the decisions are budget dependant, and until the project is priced a final decision can't be made.
+Sometimes the decisions are budget dependent, and until the project is priced a final decision can't be made.

 We need to be quite specific with what is submitted to council for building consent these days, changes during or after building consent can result in costly re-work and delays to the build process as often a project can't continue until the change has been signed off by council.